Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 which was formerly the first-generation 3-points code of SPC/E shake/rattle algorithm (JCP, 2007).
 This approach is done with five-water molecules with two hydrogens and two L1, L2 hydrogens of dummy sites.
 The fifth site of an oxygen site is used with Lennard-Jones potential Psi(r)= eps_A/r^12 -eps_B /r^6 (Ref.
 1).
-Simulations about molecular dynamics of water and ice are shown at the end of this README.md and/or by PDF files on this repository.
+Simulations of molecular dynamics of water and ice are shown at the end of README.md and/or by PDF documents on this repository.
 These are "Water_TIP5P_Simulation.pdf" for numerical coding and "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf" for physics simulation.

 The ice state of freezing by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2),